 Mind-mapping often works well for visual learners because it presents notes spatially as a diagram.
 Mind maps link key ideas and chart relationships by using a series of words, images, and even colors in some cases.
 You start with a central image or idea, then build a tree structure containing branches for each theme or sub-topic.
 The University of Adelaide and 3M, the company responsible for Post-It Notes, both provide good examples of what mind maps look like and what they can do for you.

 With the charting method, you create a grid like with the Cornell method but build it out in more detail.
 Your notes will look a lot like a spreadsheet or table when you finish with columns and rows that categorize the material.
 The charting method is especially useful for exam preparation, but it also helps in organizing factual or statistical content or detailed subjects and dates.
 This method may be a little difficult for fast-paced, live lectures unless you prepare your grid in advance.
-Colorado State University shows how the charting method can be used to record and classify chronological content from a history course.

 The sentence method is probably the simplest and most versatile approach.
 Ideal for fast-paced speeches or lectures, the notes you produce with the sentence method won’t contain connections between ideas or display relationships between topics, but they will potentially record more content than other methods.
 Note-takers using this method simply create a numbered or bullet-point list of sentences covering the material, and spacing and line breaks are used to signal a new thought, concept, or idea.
 Some opt to combine the sentence method with outlining, using indentation to indicate sub-points when needed.